Jajabenit250/tekana-ewallet/README.md

 ### Integrate with the front-end and other components

-- For Sake Of Demo Swagger UI is used to test and run APIs
+- For Sake Of Demo Postman or Swagger UI is used to test and run APIs

 ## Source Codes